lueschem/lueschem.github.io/_posts/2021-11-22-Surprisingly-Easy-IoT-Device-Management.md

 kiosk terminal.
 * `playbook_version`: The git branch, tag or hash of the playbook that shall be used.
 Prior to merging modifications to `main` a development branch can be tested on a test device.
+* `playbook_needs_reboot`: This tells the device to reboot after the playbook has been applied.
 * `kiosk_url`: The web page that shall be displayed full screen on the kiosk terminal.

 This is all - when hitting the "SAVE AND APPLY TO DEVICE" button this data gets transferred to the